-For many organizations, this is a concept passed around during high-level board meetings, or developed in the Brand Story process, but quickly forgotten.
+For many organizations, this is a concept passed around during high-level board meetings, or developed in the strategic planning or story brand process, but quickly forgotten.
 Even in a workplace that has their values displayed and posted for frequent employee review, company values still often feel dusty and inanimate -- not active verbs as much as required reading once or twice a year.

 But now, more than ever, your corporate values are on display.

 COVID-19 is boiling your Brand Story down to values.

 Whatever your Brand Story, your current and potential customers are focusing on your values.
 And, they’re taking note.

 People discuss what they would run for if their house was on fire.
 But, this principle remains just as true for businesses during a crisis.
 The nation’s call for social-distancing has most companies ablaze.
 What you run to protect and preserve displays exactly where your values lie.

 Disney?
 Well, they closed their parks and resorts -- and donated 1.2 million meals to the community.

 Gamestop?
 They’re staying open.
 Up until March 22, they even allowed people inside their stores.
 They’ve since found a “contactless delivery service,” but this still requires employees to come into work.
 They claim to provide essential services… for telecommuting and… stuff.
 These are their values at display.
 The community will land on both sides of this issue; Gamestop will gain renewed loyalty from one portion of the community, while losing the respect and loyalty of others.